Interim Director of Graduate Studies

 Eugene is a resident faculty member in the Master of Professional Studies in Integrated Behavioral Health and Master of Professional Studies in Addictions Counseling programs.
 He is a Licensed Marriage & Family Therapist in Minneapolis and an AAMFT Approved Supervisor.
 He completed his master’s degree in Counseling Psychology with a concentration in Family Psychology from the University of St. Thomas.
 Eugene completed his Ph.D. in Couple & Family Therapy at the University of MN before finishing a 2-year postdoctoral fellowship at Boston University.
 His research interests centered around sexual and gender minority stress.
 Clinically, he has specialized training in working with PTSD, substance use, and personality disorders.
 Eugene enjoys using Narrative Therapy, Polyvagal Theory, and Brainspotting in his clinical practice.

-Tom Hegblom is a resident faculty member in the Master of Professional Studies in Integrated Behavioral Health and Master of Professional Studies in Addictions Counseling programs.
+Tom Hegblom is a resident faculty member in the master's in Integrated Behavioral Health and Addictions Counseling programs.
 His teaching and research interests are culture and human diversity issues, specifically providing queer- and trans-affirmative mental healthcare, ethical considerations within the counseling field, postmodern counseling theories, expanding critical thinking among counselors, and developing the self-efficacy of counseling students.
-He sees clients at a group private practice in Minneapolis and is involved in various state, regional, and national professional organizations.
-Tom has a PhD in Counselor Education and Supervision from Walden University, a MA in Counseling from the Hazelden Betty Ford Graduate School of Addiction Studies, and an Interdisciplinary BA in Youth Studies, Spanish, and Educational Psychology from the College of Continuing and Professional Studies at the University of Minnesota.
+He sees clients at a group private practice and is involved in various state, regional, and national professional organizations.
+Tom has a PhD in Counselor Education and Supervision from Walden University, a MA in Counseling from the Hazelden Betty Ford Graduate School of Addiction Studies, and a BA in Youth Studies, Spanish, and Educational Psychology from CCAPS at the University of Minnesota.

 Emily Jordan Jensen